Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Pascal Touchon

-Okay.
-This is [indiscernible] on for Maury.
-So, the next question is about ATA2271 program.
-Are you going to have nonhuman primates data including there as well to be able to prevent?

-ATA2271, the [indiscernible] operable that is the 1 you are asking about?
+For ATA2271, the mesothelin autologous CAR T, that is the one you are asking about?

 Unidentified Analyst